GabrielSalangsang013/ts-mern-with-auth-boilerplate/README.md

 #### 7. In your firebase project, go to the project settings.
 ![Alt text](screenshots/image-7.png)

-#### 8. Click the Config input radio button and copy the Firebase config object (NOTE!
-ONLY THE VALUE OF THE VARIABLE).
+#### 8. In project settings, go to the "Service accounts" tab, click "Generate new private key" button, and click "Generate key".
 ![Alt text](screenshots/image-8.png)

+#### 9. After that you will receive a downloaded file which contains the firebase admin key.
+Open the file and copy all the contents.

-#### 9. Now go back in the VS code and go inside the backend project, go to the src/config folder and create firebase-credential.json and paste the Firebase config object.
+#### 10. Now go back in the VS code and go inside the backend project, go to the src/config folder and create firebase-credential.json and paste the Firebase config object.
 ```
 {
-  "type": "",
-  "project_id": "",
-  "private_key_id": "",
-  "private_key": "",
-  "client_email": "",
-  "client_id": "",
-  "auth_uri": "",
-  "token_uri": "",
-  "auth_provider_x509_cert_url": "",
-  "client_x509_cert_url": "",
-  "universe_domain": ""
+  "type": <The value from the downloaded file>,
+  "project_id": <The value from the downloaded file>,
+  "private_key_id": <The value from the downloaded file>,
+  "private_key": <The value from the downloaded file>,
+  "client_email": <The value from the downloaded file>,
+  "client_id": <The value from the downloaded file>,
+  "auth_uri": <The value from the downloaded file>,
+  "token_uri": <The value from the downloaded file>,
+  "auth_provider_x509_cert_url": <The value from the downloaded file>,
+  "client_x509_cert_url": <The value from the downloaded file>,
+  "universe_domain": <The value from the downloaded file>
 }
 ```